 You can also look into the following links:

-Before we start creating the SSIS Script Component as a Transformation package, Let us see the SQL table and the data that we are going to use.
+Before we start creating the SSIS Script Component as a Transformation package, Let us see the table and the data we will use.

 Configuring SSIS Script Component as Transformation

-STEP 1: Drag and drop the Data Flow Task from the toolbox to control flow region, and rename it as the SSIS Script Component as Transformation.
+STEP 1: Drag and drop the Data Flow Task from the toolbox to the control flow region, and rename it as the Script Component as Transformation.

 STEP 2: Drag and drop OLE DB Source and double click on it will open the OLE DB Connection Manager settings

-From the below screenshot you can observe that we selected [SSIS Tutorials] Database as a source database and [MyEmployees] table as the source table
+From the below screenshot, you can observe that we selected the following Database as a source database and [MyEmployees] as the source table

 STEP 3: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.

-STEP 4: Drag and drop Script Component in the SSIS toolbox to the data flow region.
-Once you drop the Script component, a new pop up window called Select Script Content Type opened.
+STEP 4: Drag and drop the Script Component in the SSIS toolbox to the data flow region.
+Once you drop the Script component, a new pop-up window called Select Script Content Type opens.

-STEP 5: Double click on the Script component will open the following editor to configure the properties.
-Though there are many properties, we will explore a few important features that we use in our daily coding
+S.TEP 5: Double click on the Script component will open the following editor to configure the properties.
+Though there are many properties, we will explore a few important features we use in our daily coding.

 - Name: Please provide the Unique Name